Richard E. Myers II

-Richard Ernest Myers II (born 1967) is an American lawyer and jurist serving as the chief United States district judge of the U.S. District Court for the Eastern District of North Carolina.
+Richard Ernest Myers II (born 1967) is an American lawyer and jurist serving as the chief United States district judge of the United States District Court for the Eastern District of North Carolina.
 He was appointed in 2019 by President Donald Trump, and he has been the chief judge of the district court since 2021.
 Before his appointment, Myers was a professor at the University of North Carolina School of Law.

 Early life and education

 Myers was born in 1967 in Kingston, Jamaica.
 He moved with his family to Wilmington, North Carolina, as a child.
 His voter registration states that he belongs to "two or more races."

 Myers graduated from the University of North Carolina at Wilmington in 1989 with a Bachelor of Arts, summa cum laude, followed by a Master of Arts in 1994.
 He worked as a reporter for the Star-News from 1991 to 1995, where he covered the murder of James R. Jordan Sr., the father of Michael Jordan.
 He then attended the University of North Carolina School of Law, where he was an articles editor for the North Carolina Law Review.
 He graduated in 1998 with a Juris Doctor, magna cum laude, and Order of the Coif membership.